Mitt Romney fails to secure Utah GOP nomination, will face primary

 But some delegates still resent the fact that Romney collected signatures, a process they feel favors deep-pocketed candidates over lesser-known contenders.

-He made his case to the delegates in a timed, five-minute speech Saturday night — taking his turn eighth among the 12 candidates running for US Senate after a random drawing.
-(The field included a candidate named Abraham Lincoln -- who literally campaigned around the state at the convention dressed up as Abraham Lincoln).
+Romney made his case to the delegates in a timed, five-minute speech Saturday night — taking his turn eighth among the 12 candidates running for US Senate after a random drawing.
+(The field included a candidate named Abe Lincoln -- who literally campaigned around the state at the convention dressed up as Abraham Lincoln.)

-Romney rejected the notion that his entry into the race had created a David versus Goliath struggle for the other contenders.

 "I'm not Goliath, Washington DC is Goliath," Romney said, introducing himself to the 4,000 delegates as a "neighbor," a person of faith, and someone who helped rescue the 2002 Salt Lake City Olympic Games.

+"I started with David and Goliath, but not for the reason you might think," he said, alluding to Romney.
+"In this battle you are David, firm in your fight for liberty.
+Goliath is Washington DC -- intimidating but beatable.
+And I, I am your stone ready to be flung at the foes of liberty who seek to oppress us," he said, to cheers.
+"Working together we will defeat the Goliaths in Washington and restore our government where it belongs."

+Romney took some heat for being a latecomer to Utah and the former governor of a blue state.
+Earlier, another Romney rival, Jeremy Friedbaum, pulled out a carpetbag as a prop on stage to protest the fact that Romney moved to Utah more recently than some of the other candidates.
+(Ultimately Friedbaum was booed off the stage and ended up with three votes).

-He spoke against federal overreach, particularly on federal lands, and said he would represent "Utah values" in Washington.
+Romney also spoke against federal overreach, particularly on federal lands, and said he would represent "Utah values" in Washington.

-"It's time to restore the freedoms guaranteed by our constitution," he said.
+"It's time to restore the freedoms guaranteed by our Constitution," he said.

 In an interview at the convention, Lt.
 Gov. Spencer Cox noted that Utah Gov. Gary Herbert lost the party's nomination two years ago because of the same anger roiling among the delegates.